Russian - South African relations

 On March 23, 2018, Presidents of Russia and South Africa held phone talks, during which President Cyril Ramaphosa congratulated Vladimir Putin on the presidential elections victory.
 On 16 May, 2018, Russian Foreign Minister Sergey Lavrov had a conversation with Deputy President of the Republic of South Africa David Mabuza who arrived in Russia as South African President’s special envoy.
 The first meeting of V.Putin and C.Ramaphosa took place in the course of BRICS Summit in Johannesburg.
 On 26 July, 2018, on the sidelines of this event negotiations in an expanded format were held and a Joint Statement on Strategic Partnership between Russia and South Africa was signed, updating the Joint Declaration of 2013.The two leaders confirmed mutual commitment to further develop strategic partnership and enhance collaboration of Moscow and Pretoria in the international arena on the sidelines of G20 Summit in Osaka on 28 June, 2019.
 During the first ever Russia-Africa Summit in Sochi on 23 October, 2019 this commitment was reaffirmed once again.

-In the area of foreign policy close approaches to shaping a world order based on multipolar principles and respect for international law, strengthening of the UN’s leading role, settling regional conflicts, countering terrorism are characteristic of both Moscow and Pretoria.
+In the area of foreign policy close approaches to shaping the world order based on multipolar principles and respect for international law, strengthening of the UN’s leading role, settling regional conflicts, countering terrorism are characteristic of both Moscow and Pretoria.
 Active and regular dialogue of foreign policy departments facilitates the countries’ coordination in the international arena particularly within UN, BRICS and G20 formats.
 The negotiations of Russia’s Foreign Minister S.Lavrov and South Africa’s Minister for International Relations and Cooperation N.Pandor were held in July 2019 in Rio de Janeiro.

 In January – September 2019 trade turnover between the Russian Federation and the Republic of South Africa amounted to 968 million USD (an increase of 6,3% compared to the corresponding period of 2018).